 Perturbations to the initial conditions

 The ECMWF weather prediction model is run 51 times from slightly different initial conditions.
 One forecast, called the ENS control forecast, is run from the HRES ECMWF analysis.
-An additional 50 integrations, the perturbed members, are made from slightly different initial conditions which are designed to represent the uncertainties inherent in the HRES analysis (for more details, see Leutbecher and Palmer, 2008).
-The initial perturbations are constructed using the singular vector technique and perturbations generated from the ensemble of data assimilations (Buizza et al., 2008).
+An additional 50 integrations, the perturbed members, are started from slightly different initial conditions which are designed to represent the uncertainties inherent in the HRES analysis.
+The perturbed initial conditions are constructed from singular vectors (see e.g., Leutbecher and Palmer, 2008) and an ensemble of 4D-Var data assimilations (Buizza et al., 2008) to create 50 perturbed members (Lang et al. 2019).

 Perturbations introduced at each model integration

 Errors in the underlying numerical model arise from approximations in the discretisations and from assumptions in the parametrizations of unresolved processes.
-The resulting errors give rise to inherent uncertainty in the accuracy of the model solutions, and in the ECMWF ensemble forecasting system, that uncertainty is simulated by the inclusion of two stochastic parametrization schemes: the Stochastically Perturbed Parametrization Tendency scheme (SPPT, Palmer et al., 2009; Buizza et al., 1999) and the Stochastic Kinetic Energy Backscatter scheme (SKEB, Berner et al., 2009; Shutts, 2005).
-SPPT represents the uncertainty from the atmospheric physics parametrization schemes by stochastically perturbing the net tendencies from those schemes.
-Meanwhile, SKEB is designed to simulate the otherwise unresolved upscale transfer of energy from sub-grid scales to the resolved scales, by introducing a stochastic streamfunction forcing.
-A more detailed discussion of the stochastic parametrizations used at ECMWF and their impact on forecast skill is presented in Leutbecher et al. (2017).
+The resulting errors give rise to inherent uncertainty in the accuracy of the model solutions.
+In the ECMWF ensemble forecasting system, that uncertainty is simulated by the inclusion of the Stochastically Perturbed Parametrization Tendency scheme (SPPT, Buizza et al., 1999; Palmer et al., 2009; Leutbecher et al. 2017).
+SPPT represents the uncertainty from the atmospheric physics parametrization schemes by stochastically perturbing the net tendencies (excluding the heating rates due to clear-sky radiation, see Lock et al., 2019) from the atmospheric physics schemes.
+A detailed discussion of the stochastic parametrizations used at ECMWF and their impact on forecast skill is presented in Leutbecher et al. (2017).

 - Leutbecher, M., Lock, S.-J., Ollinaho, P., Lang, S. T. K., et al. (2017), Stochastic representations of model uncertainties at ECMWF: state of the art and future vision.
 Q.J.R.
 Meteorol.
 Soc, 143: 2315–2339. doi:10.1002/qj.3094